DanielMFernandes/CCNA_Course_Notes/Course_Notes/LAN_Architectures.md

 SOHO (SMALL OFFICE / HOME OFFICE)

-- SMALL OFFICE / HOME OFFICE (SOHO) refers to the office of a small company, or a small home office with few DEVICES
+- SMALL OFFICE / HOME OFFICE (SOHO) refers to the office of a small company, or a small home office with few devices
-    - Doesn’t have to be an actual home “office”; if your home has a NETWORK connected to the INTERNET it is considered a SOHO NETWORK
+    - Doesn’t have to be an actual home “office”; if your home has a network connected to the INTERNET it is considered a SOHO network

-- SOHO NETWORKS don’t have complex needs, so all NETWORKING functions are typically provided by a SINGLE DEVICE, often called a “HOME ROUTER” or “WIRELESS ROUTER”
+- SOHO networks don’t have complex needs, so all networking functions are typically provided by a SINGLE device, often called a “HOME ROUTER” or “WIRELESS ROUTER”
-- The one DEVICE can serve as a:
+- The one device can serve as a:
     - ROUTER
     - SWITCH
     - FIREWALL
-    - WIRELESS ACCESS POINT
+    - WIRELESS access POINT
     - MODEM

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c9edf179-f333-4fec-9e95-ee291b5eb84c)